-Altona Green Primary School continued to maintain a healthy financial position throughout 2023.
-The Altona Green Primary School Council Finance sub-committee capably monitored and effectively met all budgetary requirements ensuring DET financial guidelines were adhered to.
-The operating surplus is largely due to the previous year's surplus as well as changes in staffing throughout the year and adjustments to expenditure on certain programs due to the workforce shortages and other interruptions through the year.
-We received \$69,204 from the Department of Education for equity funding.
+Altona Green Primary School continued to maintain a healthy financial position throughout 2024.
+The Altona Green Primary School Council Finance sub-committee capably monitored and effectively met all budgetary requirements ensuring DET financial guidelines were adhered to and leaving us with a small surplus at the conclusion of the year.

+We received \$66,556 from the Department of Education for equity funding.
 These funds were used to support school initiatives in line with our Annual Implementation Plan, such as staffing for intervention and extension, additional class support, and welfare.

-Fundraising efforts in 2023 were very successful with a full calendar of fundraising events planned by Parents and Friends.
-The highlight of these events was the AGPS Colour Explosion which was very successful as a community event as well as a fundraiser.
-All funds raised went towards the improvement of our STEM resources and facilities.
-This project will be developed in 2024.
-Altona Green Primary School was also successful in obtaining a grant through the Inclusive Schools Fund in 2022.
-The money from this grant went towards developing two new inclusive play spaces in our grounds that were completed in 2023.
+Fundraising efforts in 2024 were very successful with a full calendar of fundraising events planned by Parents and Friends.
+All funds raised went towards the installation of an audio visual system for Gumbuya to be used at whole school events.
+This project will be developed in 2025.